Kirk Douglas

 Kirk Douglas (born Issur Danielovitch; December 9, 1916 – February 5, 2020) was an American actor and filmmaker.
 After an impoverished childhood, he made his film debut in The Strange Love of Martha Ivers (1946) with Barbara Stanwyck.
 Douglas soon developed into a leading box-office star throughout the 1950s, known for serious dramas, including westerns and war films.
 During his career, he appeared in more than 90 films and was known for his explosive acting style.
 He was named by the American Film Institute the 17th-greatest male star of Classic Hollywood cinema.

-Douglas became an international star for his role as an unscrupulous boxing hero in Champion (1949), which brought him his first nomination for the Academy Award for Best Actor.
+Douglas played an unscrupulous boxing hero in Champion (1949), which brought him his first nomination for the Academy Award for Best Actor.
 His other early films include Out of the Past (1947); Young Man with a Horn (1950), playing opposite Lauren Bacall and Doris Day; Ace in the Hole (1951); and Detective Story (1951), for which he received a Golden Globe nomination.
 He received his second Oscar nomination for his dramatic role in The Bad and the Beautiful (1952), opposite Lana Turner, and earned his third for portraying Vincent van Gogh in Lust for Life (1956), a role for which he won the Golden Globe for the Best Actor in a Drama.
 He also starred with James Mason in the adventure 20,000 Leagues Under the Sea (1954), a large box-office hit.